 Introduction to the Provider Appointment Availability Survey

 1. The Provider Appointment Availability Survey (PAAS) Methodology is set forth in this Manual and in the PAAS Report Form Instructions section of the Timely Access and Annual Network Submission Instruction Manual.
-The PAAS Methodology was developed by the Department of Managed Health Care (Department) in collaboration with health care service plans (health plans), providers, consumer advocates, and other stakeholders pursuant to Health and Safety Code section 1367.03(f)(3), set forth in the Knox-Keene Health Care Service Plan Act of 1975 (Knox-Keene Act).
+The PAAS Methodology was developed by the Department of Managed Health Care (Department) in collaboration with health care service plans (health plans), providers, consumer advocates, and other stakeholders pursuant to Health and Safety Code section 1367.03(f), set forth in the Knox-Keene Health Care Service Plan Act of 1975 (Knox-Keene Act).
+This PAAS Manual is incorporated in Rule 1300.67.2.2(f)(1) by reference.

 2. The Knox-Keene Act requires that health plans maintain networks sufficient to meet urgent care and non-urgent appointment availability standards, which include specific appointment wait time standards set forth in section 1367.03(a)(5) and Rule 1300.67.2.2(c)(5) (time-elapsed standards) under which enrollees are able to obtain an appointment.
 The PAAS Methodology is designed for health plans to measure the ability of health plan networks to deliver timely appointments to enrollees.
 Using the PAAS Methodology, a health plan contacts either all network providers or a random sample of providers in their network to request the next available appointment.
 The providers’ responses to these survey questions are measured against the appointment time-elapsed standards.
 The health plan calculates the results of the survey and submits the survey data and results to the Department as part of the health plan’s annual Timely Access Compliance Report.
-The health plan shall include the information set forth in Rule 1300.67.2.2(h)(6)(C) in the health plan’s submission if any patterns of non-compliance, as defined in Rule 1300.67.2.2(b)(12)(A), were identified in the results of the PAAS, in the “Rate of Compliance Urgent Care Appointments (All Providers Survey Types)” field and the “Rate of Compliance Non-Urgent Appointments (All Provider Survey Types)” field set forth on the Summary of Rates of Compliance Tab of the Results Report Form.
+The health plan shall include the information set forth in Rule 1300.67.2.2(h)(6)(C) in the health plan’s submission if any patterns of non-compliance, as defined in Rule 1300.67.2.2(b)(12)(A), were identified in the results of the PAAS, in the “Rate of Compliance Urgent Care Appointments (All Providers Survey Types)” field and the “Rate of Compliance Non-Urgent Appointments (All Provider Survey Types)” field set forth on the Summary Rates of Compliance Tab of the Results Report Form.
+As directed by the Department, a health plan shall submit the information set forth in Rule 1300.67.2.2(h)(6)(C) if the health plan’s results in the “Rate of Compliance Non-Urgent Follow-Up Appointments (NPMH Providers Only)” field on the Summary Rates of Compliance Tab of the Results Report Form does not meet the performance target established by the Department.

 3. The health plan’s Timely Access Compliance Report, including the completed PAAS Report Forms for each of the applicable Provider Survey Types, shall be submitted through the Department’s web portal no later than May 1st of each year, pursuant to Rule 1300.67.2.2(h)(1)(A).
 The Department’s PAAS Report Forms are listed below: